guettli/stoic-trace-cockpit/README.md

 # Why "django-trace-cockpit"?

 I develop Django applications since 2009.
-Nevertheless sometimes I don't get what is going on, I would to see what the Python interpreter executes while processing an http request.
+Nevertheless sometimes I don't understand what is going on, I would to see what the Python interpreter executes while processing an http request.

 With "trace" I mean an output similar to `set -x` in the bash shell.
 Every line should be visible,